All Episodes

 The hijack of a religion by a bunch of young men who twisted and perverted it in order to create a creed and an ideology to justify the slaughter of innocent people.

-And that's a a hijack that is still out there today.
+And that's a hijack that is still out there today.

-Well, see, I I I think when I'm being repetitive, but I think what to do about it took place on United 93.
+Well, see, I think I'm being repetitive, but I think what to do about it took place on United 93.

-But you know you talked about the the the actors who played the uh the hijackers and the terrorists on the plane, and and your purpose wasn't to make a statement here, and you were not trying to calculate uh reactions that people might have to the ground personnel in Rome, New York and at the air traffic center.
+And your purpose wasn't to make a statement here, and you were not trying to calculate reactions that people might have to the ground personnel in Rome, New York, and at the air traffic center.

 But let me tell you something, when I watched the movie, and I was very curious to see how this was all going to be done.

-I mean, there's I didn't I I was frustrated at the inability of the ground personnel to figure out what was going on and do anything about it, but I was angry at the hijackers, Paul.
+I mean, there's, I didn't, I was frustrated at the inability of the ground personnel to figure out what was going on and do anything about it, but I was angry at the hijackers, Paul.

 Nobody else is responsible for that that day.